deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Editor font

-You can change the font used in the editor.
+Change the font used in the editor.
 This is a very personal preference, and may require you to install the font on your machine.

 I personally like the `CaskaydiaCove Nerd Font` font.